 11. The show didn't mention Miss Kitty's career choices

 She was openly a madame on the radio show, but producers felt that they needed to shy away from those details to be family-friendly on television.
 So it was never mentioned.

 12. The show's opener changed in the 1970s

-The political focus on anti-violence became so strong during this period, the show felt it was inappropriate to keep airing Matt Dillon in a gunfight every single week.
+The political focus on anti-violence became so strong during this period that the show felt it was inappropriate to keep airing Matt Dillon in a gunfight every single week.

 13. The show once held the primetime record for the most-ever episodes

-With 635 episodes Gunsmoke seemed hard to beat, but it has now been surpassed by The Simpsons
+With 635 episodes Gunsmoke seemed hard to beat, but The Simpsons have now surpassed it

 14. There was no series finale

-The show had no idea that the network was going to cancel the show so they weren't able to make any preparations for ending the beloved show.
-It ended its 20 seasons with a normal episode.
+The show had no idea that the network was going to cancel the show, so they weren't able to make any preparations for ending the beloved show.
+It ended its 20 seasons with a regular episode.

 15. There were five TV movies